violetrollergirl/violetrollergirl.com/resources/for-clients/booking-guide/index.md

     * for your
 * The field's placeholder reads: `Choose service type`
 * You are expected to choose one from the following options:
+    * Choose `cuddling services` for a reduced-rate, platonic but physically close experience with plenty of affectionate touch.
-    * Choose `GFE/vanilla services` for almost all needs, including platonic, intimate companionship, and any other form of attention except specific fetishes.
+    * Choose `GFE services` for almost all needs, including intimate companionship attention except specific fetishes.
-    * Choose `pro-sub/BDSM services` to prepare me for entertaining specific kinks and fetishes, power play, or specialized roleplay scenarios.
+    * Choose `pro-sub/kinky GFE services` to prepare me for entertaining specific kinks and fetishes, power play, or specialized roleplay scenarios.

 You may not leave this field blank.
 It's okay if you're not sure which of these options to choose, we can talk about it at some detail once you complete screening.